HYAdonisCoding/DaterHorizontalView/README.md

 -------

 This is a dateView like a horizontal of datePickerView.
+Choose the date like a ruler.

 # Effect preview：
 ![](https://github.com/HYAdonisCoding/DaterHorizontalView/blob/master/20191029Preview.gif)